Houston Korth Frost Purchases 10,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO – Get Rating) SVP Houston Korth Frost purchased 10,000 shares of the business’s stock in a transaction that occurred on Monday, August 22nd.
-The stock was bought at an average price of $1.51 per share, for a total transaction of $15,100.00.
-Following the acquisition, the senior vice president now owns 549,027 shares of the company’s stock, valued at $829,030.77.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this link.
+Usio, Inc. (NASDAQ:USIO – Get Rating) SVP Houston Korth Frost acquired 10,000 shares of Usio stock in a transaction dated Wednesday, August 24th.
+The stock was purchased at an average price of $1.43 per share, with a total value of $14,300.00.
+Following the completion of the purchase, the senior vice president now directly owns 564,027 shares of the company’s stock, valued at approximately $806,558.61.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Houston Korth Frost also recently made the following trade(s):